kh2g21/insurance-claim-ml/README.md

 Four different machine learning models were trained in this project: Logistic Regression, Random Forest, Gradient Boosting, and XGBoost.
 Each model was combined with SMOTE (and scaling in the case of Logistic Regression) in a pipeline to ensure proper preprocessing within cross-validation.
 Hyperparameter tuning was performed for each model using `GridSearchCV` with five-fold stratified cross-validation, optimizing for the area under the ROC curve (ROC-AUC).

-For Logistic Regression, the solver "saga" was used with both L1 and L2 penalties, and the regularization strength C was tested with values 0.01, 0.1, and 1.
-For Random Forest, the number of estimators was tested with 100 and 150 trees, maximum tree depths of 5 and 8 were evaluated, and the minimum number of samples required to split an internal node was set to either 2 or 5.
-For Gradient Boosting, the number of estimators was tested with 100 and 150, maximum tree depths of 3 and 5 were evaluated, the learning rate was tested with 0.05 and 0.1, and the subsample ratio was tested with 0.8 and 1.0.
-For XGBoost, the number of estimators was set to 100 and 150, maximum tree depths of 3 and 5 were evaluated, the learning rate was tested with 0.05 and 0.1, and both the subsample ratio and the column sample by tree ratio were set to 0.8.
+For Logistic Regression, the `saga` solver was chosen because it supports both L1 (Lasso) and L2 (Ridge) penalties, as well as elastic net.
+Since the hyperparameter search included both L1 and L2 penalties, a solver was needed that could handle both.
+The `saga` solver is also scalable and works well with large datasets, which makes it the ideal choice for models where both penalty types are tested during GridSearchCV.

+For Gradient Boosting, the number of estimators (100 and 150) represented the number of boosting stages, while tree depths of 3 and 5 kept the individual learners weak, which is key for boosting to generalize well.
+The learning rate values (0.05 and 0.1) allowed the model to update predictions more cautiously, reducing the risk of overfitting.
+Subsampling ratios (0.8 and 1.0) were included to test whether introducing randomness in row sampling improved generalization.

+For XGBoost, the hyperparameters were chosen with a similar logic to Gradient Boosting, but with added control.
+The learning rate (0.05, 0.1), estimators (100, 150), and max depths (3, 5) controlled the trade-off between bias and variance.
+Subsample and column sampling by tree ratios (both set to 0.8) introduced randomness at both the row and feature level, which helps reduce overfitting while improving robustness.

 After training and cross-validation, the best model was selected based on the ROC-AUC score on the test set.
 The evaluation metrics included the classification report (precision, recall, and F1-score), the ROC-AUC score, the Precision-Recall AUC (PR-AUC), and the confusion matrix.
 These metrics allow us to evaluate both overall model performance and performance on the minority class, which is critical given the imbalanced nature of the dataset.